LucasDavid1/mywacc-django-test/README.md

 prices = data["prices"]
 ```

-3. Create a 'Bitcoin_currency' table and populate it with the fetched data.
+3. Create a 'BitcoinCurrency' table and populate it with the fetched data.
 4. Display the data in a meaningful way on the application's port 8000.

 ## Submission